Hello! Nice to meet you again!

 In Japan, statues or drawings express him with some items.
 He has a gavel in his right hand and carries a big bag like Mr. Santa Claus.

 Sometimes, he also sits down on the rice barrels.
-As his appearance says, he is the idol of wealth.
+As his appearance suggests, he is the idol of wealth.
 The barrels mean the outcome of the harvest.

 To close

 We have shown you just a few examples of Buddha statues.
-As it said, there is also an uncountable number around Japan.
+There is also an uncountable number around Japan.

 Trust us.
 Each one should be different.
-What unique!
+What a unique!

 OK!
 It is all for this time!
 Thank you very much for reading this article.